AdmiJW/UTM-Timetable-Generator-V2/data/draft/tutorial/5_Generate.md

-# 5 - Generate 🎇
+# 5 - Generate 4️⃣

 <br/>

-The __Generate__ page lets you check for clashes among your courses from the __Setup__ page, configure how your timetable should be styled, and finally, create the timetable.
+The __Generate 4️⃣__ page lets you check for clashes among your courses from the __Classes 3️⃣__ page, configure how your timetable should be styled, and finally, create the timetable.

 <br/>